 If you simply test yourself in the order that the words are in, you are less likely to remember them.
 Use a random word or name generator where you can write in the words,.
 Firstly do it French to English, just to get the meaning, then when you have most correct type the English version of the words into the word generator and test yourself from English to French.

 This is more difficult as you have to get the spelling correct.
 Make sure you mark your test against your original list and make necessary corrections.
 Once you’re getting nearly all the words correct, you should be able to easily recognize them in texts and write them in sentences.

 Be sure to go over the words from time to time so you don’t forget them, so there’s no « j’oublie tout de suite »

-Do you have some tips or techniques to memorize vocabulary effectively?
+Do you have some tips or techniques on how to memorize vocabulary effectively?
 Share your tips in the comment section; we would love to hear them.